phpro/grumphp/doc/tasks/shell.md

 *Default: []*

 This options specifies the paths to your shell scripts.
-You can specify one or more scripts.
+You can specify which executables or shell commands should run.
-You also can specify one or more shell commands.
-Add `-c` as a first argument.
-The -c option causes the commands to be read from the string.
+If you want to run a command, add `-c` as a first argument.
+This will execute the command instead of trying to open and interpret it.
 All scripts / shell commands need to succeed for the task to complete.

 Configuration example: